Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: Reality conditions

 \subsection{Lorentzian and ultrahyperbolic signatures}

-So far we have studied holomorphic Chern-Simons theory on the twistor space of Euclidean space-time.
-At first glance the theory does not straightforwardly generalize to Lorentzian and hyperbolic signatures.
-For example, the twistor space of $\M$ has only 5 real dimensions, and does not fibre over $\M$.
-Instead of attempting to define holomorphic Chern-Simons theory on twistor space, it is more fruitful to realise it on the projective spin bundle $\mathbb{PS}^+\to \M$.
-In Euclidean signature, $\mathbb{PS}^+$ and $\PT$ coincide, so this is no different.
-In other signatures, $\mathbb{PS}^+$ fibres over both $\M$ and the real slice $\mathcal{PT}$ of twistor space.
+So far we have studied HCS on the twistor space of Euclidean space-time.
+At first glance the theory does not straightforwardly generalize to Lorentzian and ultrahyperbolic signatures.
+For example, the twistor space of Minkowksi space has only 5 real dimensions, and does not fibre over space-time.
+Instead of attempting to define HCS theory on twistor space, it is more fruitful to realise it on the left-handed projective spin bundle.
+In Euclidean signature this coincides with $\PT$, so this is no different.
+In other signatures, the projective spin bundle fibres over both space-time $\cM$ and its associated twistor space $\cPT$.
 In this context, it is often called the correspondence space and we will denote it by $\cF$.
-A review of the twistor correspondence in these signatures is included in appendix \ref{app:TwiMU}.\\
+As a smooth manifold $\cF\cong\cM\times\CP^1$.
+A review of the twistor correspondence in arbitrary signature is included in appendix \ref{app:MUtwistors}.\\